The seeding method: A test case for classical nucleation theory in small systems: Classical nucleation theory

 where $\Phi=V_l/V$ is the volume fraction occupied by the liquid.
 The critical droplet must also satisfy the above condition.
 The combination of mass conservation and the equilibrium conditions has now two solutions, one corresponding to the critical and unstable cluster, and the other corresponding to a larger and stable droplet in equilibrium with the vapor.
 The size of the unstable critical cluster is known to slightly increase in a confined system \cite{Wilhelmsen_2014_communication}, as compared with that in the infinite system, which delays the phase transition.
 An approximated expression for the critical droplet in small systems can be obtained from expending the pressures and densities at first order \cite{Wilhelmsen_2015}.
 The larger droplet corresponds to a stable equilibrium.
 The objective of seeded simulations in the NVT ensemble is to equilibrate this droplet in the vapor phase.

 In practice, the critical densities of both the stable and unstable clusters are very close to that of the phase diagram, $\bar{\rho}_l$.
-If we further assume that the vapor phase is ideal and the liquid phase incompressible, one gets the usual relation for both critical sizes,
+If we further assume that the vapor phase is ideal and the liquid phase incompressible, one gets in reduced units the following relation